 In the course of developing this recipe, I have referred to some recipes to find out the best way to prepare Chinese salt baked chicken.

-I have decided to use chicken thigh because it is easier to cook and do not need a large pot or wok to cook the whole chicken.
+I have decided to use chicken thigh because it is easier to cook and does not need a large pot or wok to cook the whole chicken.
 You can follow the exact method if you intend to bake the whole chicken.

 Restaurants use a large (some specialty shop tailored made a vessel) wok to bake the chicken.
 We can do it at home by using the ordinary size wok instead.